I received a review copy of Children of Time in exchange for an honest review. Thank you to Adrian Tchaikovsky and Pan Macmillan for the opportunity.

 This is a very smart book.
 The time, expertise and efforts that Thompson has put into this opener of The Wormword Trilogy organically ooze from that page.
 One of my favourite aspects was how Thompson discusses the history we are familiar with that is up to date, (I think I noticed a Donald Trump diss in here somewhere !) and also imagined events that have taken place between 2018 and 2066.
 One example is that the USA is no longer on the world’s radar.
 They have isolated themselves and the rest of the planet know nothing about what our Western cousins are up to.

 There are some very dark scenes featured.
 Murders, people being burned alive, and a few brutal execution techniques included.
 Adult science fiction and even grimdark fans will find a lot to like here.
 It did take me a while to get in to initially and then adapt to the presented world.
 The world building is very good and it mainly takes places in Lagos and the fictional Rosewater.
 Kaaro is a damaged individual with unbelievable powers and although he’s had a colourful existence there is still some heart and something worth following in our first-person protagonist.
 I for one look forward to reading the rest of the trilogy.
 I’ll be intrigued to see if Thompson adds any other point of view perspectives in his following books.
 It might be an interesting take but I’d personally like to carry on following Kaaro.
 Now the backstory is complete I’d like a single timeline going forwards though.
 That is my only slight negative that it sometimes threw me away from the action and narrative in Rosewater.
 Thompson is obviously a brilliant and very smart author and this is the best science fiction book I’ve read in a few years.
 Bravo, sir.

-7/10 – I received a copy of Strungballs in exchange for an honest review.
-I would like to thank the author and also, Jay the Strangebooks secretary for this opportunity.
-This review will contain minor spoilers.
+I received a review copy of Snapshot in exchange for an honest review.
+I would like to thank Brandon Sanderson and Gollancz for the opportunity.